+Ollie accepted a huge responsibility on Sept.
+13, 2012, when he was named the 18th head coach in the history of UConn men's basketball.
 With only two seasons of coaching experience after joining Calhoun's staff as an assistant in 2010-2011, Ollie quickly embraced the opportunity to lead the storied UConn program.

 Ollie's UConn history --- which began in the fall of 1991 when he reported to school as a freshman from Los Angeles, continued through four successful seasons, including two as a Husky team captain, and resumed when he returned to join Calhoun's coaching staff following a 13-year NBA career --- has come full circle.
-He may have only served two seasons as an assistant on Calhoun's staff, but possesses a wealth of basketball knowledge after learning from some of the finest teachers to ever coach the game, including Calhoun, Chuck Daly, Larry Brown, and George Karl.
+He may have only served two seasons as an assistant on Calhoun's staff, but possessed a wealth of basketball knowledge after learning from some of the finest teachers to ever coach the game, including Calhoun, Chuck Daly, Don Nelson, Larry Brown, and George Karl.

 "After 13 years in the NBA, Kevin's got a PhD in basketball," Calhoun said as he passed the torch to his former point guard.
 "He's a great basketball man and an even better person.
 I'm very proud of him."

 He played in 124 games for the Huskies, averaging 6.7 points and 5.0 assists.
-A third team All-Big East pick, his 619 assist total still ranks third on UConn's all-time list.
+A third team All-Big East pick, his 619 assist total still ranks fourth on UConn's all-time list.
 He graduated in 1995 with a degree in Communications.

 But Ollie was far more concerned with team statistics than individual ones.
 During his four-year UConn career, the Huskies had a record of 92-33, 51-21 in the Big East Conference and made three NCAA Tournament appearances.
 During Ollie's last two seasons, when he served as a team captain, UConn's record was 57-10 overall and a dazzling 32-4 in the Big East, capturing two Big East regular-season championships, and reaching the NCAA Sweet 16 and Elite Eight, respectively.

 Yet it was after his UConn career that Ollie was most impressive, displaying unmatched perseverance, intestinal fortitude, and a never-say- die attitude as he fought his way through years in the Continental Basketball Association and the U.S. Basketball League to get his chance in the NBA.
+Once there, Ollie would simply not give up his dream, signing a series of 10-day and one-year contracts, dealing with trades and frustrating roster cuts.

-Yet Ollie would not be deterred, earning a reputation throughout the league as an outstanding teammate, with strong moral fiber, impeccable character, and a vast knowledge of the game.
-His perseverance finally paid off with a multi-year contract from the Philadelphia 76ers.
-Ollie had been brought to Cleveland to mentor a young LeBron James about acting as a professional and Oklahoma City brought Ollie in to do the same for Kevin Durant.
+In part, Ollie had been brought to Cleveland to mentor a young LeBron James about acting as a professional and Oklahoma City brought Ollie in to do the same for Kevin Durant.
 During a 13-year NBA career, Ollie played for 11 different franchises in 12 cities.